jupyter/jupyter_kernel_test/README.rst

 Usage
 -----

 To use it, you need to write a (python) ``unittest`` file containing code samples in the relevant language which test various parts of the messaging protocol.
-A short example is given below, and otherwise you can consult the ``test_ipykernel.py`` and ``test_irkernel.py`` files for complete examples.
+A short example is given below, and you can also refer to the ``test_ipykernel.py`` and ``test_irkernel.py`` files for complete examples.

 Some parts of the messaging protocol are relevant only to the browser-based notebook (rich display) or console interfaces (code completeness, history searching).
 Only parts of the spec for which you provide code samples are tested.

 Run this file directly using python, or use ``nosetests`` or ``py.test`` to find and run it.

 -------
 Example